sonoftheright/platform/README.md

 This is a sample application built on top of a simple platform layer that provides input handling and an OpenGL rendering capabilities for either MacOS or Windows.

-Currently all platform code resides in the `platform/platform.h` header file.
+Currently all the core platform code resides in the `platform/platform.h` header file.
+It includes a few other separate headers for various internal things.
 The rest of this repository is the "user" code for the sample application.

 In order to compile the example program, you should just run `./compile_and_run.sh` in either your Mac console or `./compile_and_run.bat` in Windows.